EliasKB/TravelMind-AI/README.md

 You: Give me the top 5 temples in Bangkok
 ```
 The bot will:
-- Query OpenAI for the best recommendations
+- Use OpenAI to generate top-rated recommendations
 - Fetch accurate coordinates via Google APIs
 - Offer commands like:
 ```pgsql